 Q: What’s the plot of ‘Pink Wall’?

-A: [Tatiana Maslany]: “Uh Pink Wall is a non linear exploration of six kind of pivotal moments in a relationship, in a six year relationship um so whether they be innocuous or sort of meaningful moments they somehow change the course of this relationship between um Leon and Jenna who are the characters that we play.”
+A: [Tatiana Maslany]: “Uh Pink Wall is a nonlinear exploration of six kinds of pivotal moments in a relationship, in a six-year relationship um so whether they be innocuous or sort of meaningful moments they somehow change the course of this relationship between um Leon and Jenna who are the characters that we play.”

 [Jay Duplass]: “Yeah, I think the film explores gender roles and gender expectations in an interesting way um, I think Leon is um a bit put upon by the expectations that society has of him as a, as a man and I think um Jenna is um has the same feeling but from a very different angle.”